airyhq/airy/docs/docs/getting-started/installation/minikube.md

 then provides a reversed proxy connectivity back to the webhook services, running inside the Kubernetes cluster.

-To get the ngrok URL to your local Airy Core installation you can run:
+To get the ngrok URL of your local Airy Core installation you can run:

 ```sh
 echo "https://$(minikube -p airy-core kubectl -- get cm core-config -o jsonpath='{.data.CORE_ID}').tunnel.airy.co"
 ```

-By default, the ngrok client is configured to use the ngrok server created by Airy and run on https://tunnel.airy.co.
+By default, the ngrok client is configured to use the ngrok server created by Airy and runs on https://tunnel.airy.co.
 This configuration is specified in the `ngrok-client-config` ConfigMap.

 ```